Florida Labor Laws Guide

 Florida protects job applicants from potential conspiracies to provide equal chances throughout the onboarding process — but also carefully selects future employees.

-Consequently, it's considered a misdemeanor of the first degree if two or more persons conspire against a job applicant to obtain employment in any firm or corporation.
-The penalty for such conspiracy is a fine of up to $1,000 or even imprisonment up to one year.
+Consequently, it is considered a misdemeanor of the first degree if 2 or more persons conspire against a job applicant to obtain employment in any firm or corporation.
+The penalty for such conspiracy is a fine of up to $1,000 or even imprisonment for up to 1 year.

 Background screening in Florida

-To increase the odds of hiring a competent applicant, employers may request background checks.
-This is also known as a background screening.
+Employers may request background checks to increase the odds of hiring a competent applicant.
+This is also known as background screening.

 Background screenings in Florida can be:

-If an employer who conducted the screening finds out that an applicant has committed prohibited offenses — he or she is allowed by law to reject a candidate.
+If an employer who conducted the screening finds out that an applicant has committed prohibited offenses — they are allowed by law to reject a candidate.

 Employment practices

-The state of Florida protects employees and job applicants from any type of discrimination at work or during the onboarding process.
-For that reason, it is considered unlawful to refuse to hire, limit, segregate, or classify someone because of their age, sex, race, national origin, pregnancy, handicap, or marital status.
+The state of Florida protects employees and job applicants from discrimination-based behavior during the onboarding process.
+For that reason, Florida law considers it unlawful to refuse to hire, limit, segregate, or classify someone because of their age, sex, race, national origin, pregnancy, handicap, or marital status.

 However, under the same statute, Florida allows “giving preferences” while employing applicants who are members of certain religious associations or educational institutions to perform work connected with said institutions.